RCIC-UCI-Public/website-rcic/docs/source/help/tickets.rst

 * DFS or CRSP path and group ID you are trying to access.
 Many groups have multiple paths, we can't guess from your name which one you need.
-* How do you access: on HPC3, via web browser, Desktop, etc.
+* How do you access storage: while logged in on HPC3, via web browser, CRSP Desktop, etc.
-* Copy and paste into your email what **exact commands** you typed and what **exact errors** you saw.
+* Copy and paste into your email **exact commands** you typed and **exact errors** you saw.
 * If you are asking to be added to PI's DFS or CRSP group:

   * your PI UCInetID
-  * cc your request to your PI so the PI can confirm the access on the same ticket. **We can't grant any access without PI's confirmation.**
+  * | cc your request to your PI so the PI can confirm the access on the same ticket.
+    | **We can't grant any access without PI's confirmation.**

 .. _software tickets: